 In the event that a class representative is unable to fulfill the duties of the elected position, resignation is to be voiced to the faculty committee chairperson.
 The original election results will determine the replacement.
 The individual with the next highest vote count in the vacant category will assume the office.
-Representatives who have two unexcused absences from two committee meetings may be required to forfeit the office.
+Representatives who have two unexcused absences from two committee meetings may be required to forfeit the of

-IDEAL PATIENT EXPERIENCE (IPE)

-Ideal Patient Experience (IPE) training is required of all Conemaugh Health System employees, physicians, and students.
+IDEAL PATIENT EXPERIENCE (IPE) This is module #4 on edrec.conemaugh.org Ideal Patient Experience (IPE) training is required of all Conemaugh Health System employees, physicians, and students.
 It is an initiative focusing on taking our care and compassion to the next level and providing our patients with a truly IDEAL patient experience each time he or she is our guest.
 What is IPE?